- Income Tax High-Value Transactions: How to Submit Response in Compliance Portal

-Deduction u/s 80EEB is available for 4 wheeled vehicles and also for 2 wheeled vehicles
+Deduction u/s 80EEB is available for 4-wheeled vehicles and also for 2-wheeled vehicles

 What is the quantum of deduction available under section 80EEB?

 What are the conditions to claim deduction u/s 80EEB?

-- Source and period of sanction: The loan must be taken from Financial Institution* and the loan must be sanctioned during the period between 01-April-2019 and 31-March-2023.
+- Source and period of sanction: The loan must be taken from Financial Institution* and the loan must be sanctioned during the period between 01-April-2019 and 31 March 2023.

 - No deduction under any other provision: The interest allowed under section 80EEB shall not be available under any other section of the Act.

 What is the meaning of Financial Institution?

 - Any bank or banking institution referred to in section 51 of that Act

-- Any NBFC taking deposit or
+- Any NBFC taking a deposit or

 - A systemically important non-deposit taking non-banking financial company ( which means Non-deposit NBFC having total assets of not less than Rs.500 crore as per the last audited balance sheet and is registered with the RBI.

 What is the meaning of Electric Vehicle?

 Example: Given below is the information

-|A taken a loan to purchase electric vehicle|
+|A taken a loan to purchase an electric vehicle

 |Loan taken during FY 2019-20

 |Total interest payment during the year Rs.
 2,00,000/-

-|Loan taken from a relative
+|Loan was taken from a relative

-In the above case, no deduction of interest shall be allowed since loan was taken from the relative.However, in the above case if loan would have been taken from a financial institution then total deduction under section 80EEB shall be Rs.
+However, in the above case if a loan would have been taken from a financial institution then the total deduction under section 80EEB shall be Rs.
 1,50,000/-

 Frequently Asked Questions